How to Take Care of a Yucca Plant

 Ensuring Drainage in Containers

 Growing yuccas in containers will require a 2 to 3 inch layer of rocks in the bottom of the container to promote drainage.
 Otherwise, water will collect in the bottom and become stagnant.
-Empty water that has collected on a watering tray underneath the container as well.
-Waterlogged soil in containers is even more apt to spread disease to yuccas compared to yuccas planted in the ground.
+Empty water that has collected on a watering tray underneath the container can also become stagnant.
+Waterlogged soil in containers are more likely to spread disease to yuccas compared to yuccas that are planted in the ground.
 Keep this fact in mind when considering whether you want to plant or pot yucca.

 Soil Types and Amendments for Yuccas